Section 9: Student Code of Conduct & Procedures

 a.
 Property Damage, either to an individual’s or the University’s property.

 b.
-Removing approved postings and/or residence life notices or bulletin boards.
+Removing approved postings and/or Office of Student Life notices or bulletin boards.

 c.
 Littering, applying graffiti, and/or other behavior which threaten the cleanliness and appearance of the University.

 d.
-Use of fire equipment, including sprinklers, extinguishers, and hoses, in any manner for which it was not intended.
+Use of fire equipment, including sprinklers, extinguishers, and/or hoses, in any manner for which it was not intended.

 e.
 Defenestration: throwing objects outside of window or from balcony or roof.